-Now in its record-breaking 21st year at the Peacock Theatre, it’s safe to say that the enchantingly beautiful The Snowman is a London festive favourite.
+Now in its record-breaking 22nd year at the Peacock Theatre, it’s safe to say the enchantingly beautiful The Snowman is a London festive theatre favourite.

-Based on the illustrated book of the same name, published 40 years ago, The Snowman is the story of a winter wonderland, and a boy and his snowy companion.
+Based on the illustrated book of the same name, published over 40 years ago, The Snowman in the West End is the story of a winter wonderland, and a boy and his snowy companion.

 It’s Christmas Eve, and adventure beckons for one young boy when his snowman springs miraculously to life.
 Along his journey he’ll encounter a dazzling array of colourful characters including dancing penguins, a beautiful snow princess, her wicked beau Jack Frost, and, of course, Father Christmas himself.